georgebabarus/magento-filesystem-extension/docs/README.rst

 ``Bb_StorageS3``

-    * implementation of Amazon S3 like api as a Magento filesystem driver
+    * implementation of Amazon S3 like API as a Magento filesystem driver

 Author